idchlife/chrysalis-router/README.md

 rescue RouteNotFoundException
   raise "Whoops 404 guys"
 end

+# You can also debug structure of tree of routes by doing this
+puts manager.debug_tree_structure
 ```

 Note: trailing slashes are not seekable.
 Only paths without them will be found